ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

 compilation terminated.
 ```

-If you look at this output, you'll find that `-I/epics/base-7.0.5/require/3.4.1/siteMods/asyn/4.41.0/include` now is missing.
+If you look at this output, you will find that `-I/epics/base-7.0.5/require/3.4.1/siteMods/asyn/4.41.0/include` now is missing.
 At this point, the build system cannot find `asynDriver.h` (which is used in `src/AsynDriverInterface.cc`).
 If you revert your changes and rebuild, then everything should work correctly.

 ```console
 [iocuser@host:e3-stream]$ rm configure/CONFIG_MODULE.local